 As a cloud-based school, our instructional model is designed to provide a personalized and rigorous education that is flexible and accessible for students.
 Our courses follow a blended, flipped synchronous seminar approach with a college-style class schedule.

-The model is blended because it mixes synchronous (real-time, online, video-based, virtual classroom) and asynchronous (recorded lectures and seminars, and other pre-existing materials available on demand) components.
+The model is blended because it mixes synchronous (real-time, online, video-based, virtual classroom) and asynchronous (recorded lectures and seminars as well as other learning materials or activities available on demand) components.

-The class schedule is college-style because the seminars meet two-three times a week rather than every day.
-Everything that happens in seminar is recorded and can be viewed later.
-In addition to the work that students do on the computer, they have a full complement of off-line work, such as readings, writing papers, problems sets, and completing labs and projects.
+The class schedule is college-style because the live synchronous classes meet two times per week rather than every day.
+Everything that happens in the synchronous seminar is recorded and can be viewed later.
+In addition to the work that students do online, they have a full complement of off-line work, such as readings, writing papers, problem sets, and completing labs and projects.
 Students needing additional attention can participate in Oxford-style tutorials with instructors.

 The combination of these elements provides a rich, dynamic learning environment, reminiscent of the best schools in the world.